It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 They rankled at that.

-“Thunder Wu cuts through men like chaff!” one of the swordsmen said.
+“Blazing Wu cuts through men like chaff!” one of the swordsmen said.
 His weapon was a cleaver for chopping warhorses down.
 It wasn’t difficult to imagine it would work even better on a person.

-“Lightning Mao is wanted in five counties!” the other swordsman said.
+“Volcanic Mao is wanted in five counties!” the other swordsman said.
 His was a thin, curved saber for slicing open the arms of duelists.

-“Tornado Hong is a name feared throughout the land,” the spearman said.
+“Incandescent Hong is a name feared throughout the land,” the spearman said.

 The crowd murmured.
 They knew these names.